BloomTech-Labs/property-manager-fe/README.md

 PropMan is a property management application intended to become a one stop shop for all property management needs.
 A property manager can manage their properties, tenants and work orders all in one dashboard.

-### 4️⃣ Key Features
+### Key Features

-- feature one
-- feature two
-- feature three
-- feature four
+- Create and Edit Properties
+- Add Tenants to Properties
-- feature five
+- Edit Tenants
+- Create and Edit Work Orders

 ## Tech Stack